 The one realm in which natural law has no place is nature.
 The notion of natural law and natural rights turns the order of nature on its head.

-There are as many justices as there are tastes, though we pretend that we have but one, so that we can live in peace.
-And there is only one taste as there is only one justice, but we posit that there must be a gamut of them, so that we can live in peace.
+There are as many justices as there are tastes.
+But we pretend that there is but one, so that we can live in peace.
+And there is only one taste as there is only one justice.
+But we posit that there must be a gamut of them, so that we can live in peace.

 Few eternal laws last as long as written ones.

 A moralist blasts your innocence by opening your eyes to it.
-Once you’ve been told that it is more blessed to give than to receive, the fine freshness of your generosity withers.
-And when you’ve been commanded to do good in secret so that God will reward you openly, your spontaneous acts lose all their unselfconsciousness.
+Once you’ve heard that it is more blessed to give than to receive, the fine freshness of your generosity withers.
+And when you’ve been commanded to do good in secret so that God will reward you openly, your spontaneous acts lose all the charm of unselfconsciousness.
 And how could the meek retain their meekness, when they have been promised that they will one day be masters of the earth?

 How could anyone who set up as a great moral preceptor, like Seneca, Rousseau or Tolstoy, be more than a great moral hypocrite, a grotesque centaur of self-abasement and mad pride?